co-cart/co-cart/readme.txt

 * Dev: Added more compatibility for next update of CoCart Pro.
 * Dev: Minimum requirement for WordPress is now v5.5

 > ⚠️ If you have been using CoCart Products add-on, make sure you have the latest version of it installed before updating CoCart to prevent crashing your site.
-Otherwise best to deactivate the add-on first. ⚠️
+Otherwise best to deactivate the add-on first.
+Subscription support will remain in CoCart Products add-on until next CoCart Pro update. ⚠️

 [View the full changelog here](https://github.com/co-cart/co-cart/blob/master/CHANGELOG.md).